Spokane Valley demands say in debate over utility tax

 “The city of Spokane Valley respectfully requests that you dismiss this concept and find revenue within your own boundaries,” Wick wrote.

-The Spokane City Council hoped to use potential revenue from the utility tax as an alternative to imposing of a 1/10th of 1% sales tax, which would be used to fund the development and logistical support of affordable housing projects.
+The Spokane City Council hoped to use potential revenue from the utility tax as an alternative to imposing a one-tenth of 1% sales tax, which would be used to fund the development and logistical support of affordable housing projects.

 “The mayor was new and in the middle of a financial crisis,” Beggs said.